Sachinacharya-Project/webserver/README.md

 ````powershell
     python -m pip install wheel_file_name # For Unix it would be pip3 instead of just pip
 ````
+## Warning
+For Python version above or equals to 3.10, only version 3 (webserver-1.0.3-py3-none-any.whl) will work.
+I don't know but I find it hard to install pathlib in these versions of python which is essential package for webserver.
+However, version 3 (webserver) uses pathlib2 so it is good to go.

+There is no difference between v2 and v3 otherthan pathlib packages
 ## Usages
 1. Basic Command
 ````powershell